BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions

-What is the Stand-Up India scheme?
+What is the Stand‑Up India Scheme?

-The Stand-Up India scheme is a Government of India initiative launched in 2016 to facilitate bank loans between ₹10 Lakhs and ₹1 Crore for SC/ST and women entrepreneurs to set up greenfield enterprises in manufacturing, trading, or services.
+The Stand‑Up India Scheme is a Government of India initiative launched in 2016 to provide bank loans from ₹10 lakh to ₹1 crore to SC, ST, and women entrepreneurs for setting up greenfield enterprises.

 View More